Wayflyer privacy notice

 9. Data Security

 9.1 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered, or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors, and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 9.2 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable supervisory authority or other regulators of a breach where we are legally required to do so.

-10.1 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+10.1 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for and in accordance with our internal data retention policy, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 10.2 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 10.3 By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for seven years after they cease being customers for tax and other legal purposes.